-You will receive an incident report form in your docent handbook folder.
-Do not print this one out to use.
-Please fill out an incident report form if the following occurs during your docent outing:
+Please fill out an incident report which contains the information on this page if the following occurs during your docent outing:

-- A participant is injuring during your outing and requires assistance. - A participant becomes angry or upset about something.
+- A participant, staff or volunteer is injured during your outing and requires assistance. - A participant, staff or volunteer becomes angry or upset to the point that causes others to feel unsafe during your outing.

-Please email the report to your LandPaths docent contact within 24 hours of the outing where the incident occurred.
+Please send the report to your LandPaths contact within 24 hours of the outing where the incident occurred.

-Location of Incident:

-Date of incident:
+Location of Incident: Date and time of incident: